voltpop/vp-website/_pages/warwalrux.markdown

 ### Where boredom is, inspiration grows!

-has an approximate knowledge of many things and like to explore what I haven't yet.
+has an approximate knowledge of many things and likes to explore.

 plays guitar and videogames, writes programs and short stories, and loves to cook.